 Does shatavari work?

 Shatavari and its benefits have been chronicled in the ancient texts of Ayurveda like the Charaka Samhita which extols its virtues as a provider of strength and immunity (Balya) and its anti aging properties (Vayasthapana).
 Research studies document the versatility of this herb in woman’s healthcare, gastric ulcers, stress management, boosting immunity and a host of other conditions.
-The positive and laudatory online reviews bear testimony to the efficacy of this wonderful herb.

 What is the best time of the day to take Shatavari?